 Figures: Force equilibrium method for anchored walls (after FHWA-RD-98-065, 1998).

-The iterative procedure has been adopted to find the solution and the angle of potential failure of the surface has been adjusted and the depth of the wall embedment has been found.
-In the apparent pressure envelop the load PREQ is then redistributed for the calculation of loads of the ground anchors and the moments of bending for the walls with its exposed portions.
+The iterative procedure has been adopted to find the solution, the angle of potential failure of the surface has been adjusted, and the depth of the wall embedment has been found.
+In the apparent pressure envelope, the load PREQ is then redistributed for the calculation of loads of the ground anchors and the moments of bending for the walls with their exposed portions.

-The large water loads are required to be resisted by designing the lagging walls and permanent anchor retaining walls.
-The retained soil at the surface of the drainage can be collected at the wall tops through ditches for systems of the walls.
-The prefabricated drainage elements have been used for the collection of the water from the subsurface.
+The large water loads must be resisted by designing the lagging and permanent anchor retaining walls.
+The retained soil at the drainage surface can be collected at the wall tops through ditches for systems of the walls.
+The prefabricated drainage elements have been used to collect the water from the subsurface.
 Such elements can be placed between the wall ending and top surfaces (Reese and Koop, 1974).

-The associated water forces for the seepage residing beneath and behind the walls are important to be resisted particularly for the temporary systems.
+The associated water forces for the seepage residing beneath and behind the walls must be resisted, particularly for the temporary systems.
 For the homogenous soil, a flower has been illustrated for typical retaining walls in the figure.
-The calculations of the pressure of pore-water are simplified by making important assumptions including the uniform dissipation of the head difference (H+i-j) through the flow path (2d+H-i-j) which is the shortest potential flow path.
+The calculations of pore-water pressure are simplified by making important assumptions, including the uniform dissipation of the head difference (H+i-j) through the flow path (2d+H-i-j), the shortest potential flow path.

 Such paths are found to be run down through the back and front of the wall.
-The calculated pressure of the pre-water has increased pressures more than the hydrostatic pressures of the front walls and is lesser than the hydrostatic pressures behind the wall as illustrated in the figure.
+The calculated pressure of the pre-water has increased pressures more than the hydrostatic pressures of the front walls.
+It is lesser than the hydrostatic pressures behind the wall, as illustrated in the figure.

 Figure 24: flow net for anchor retaining walls source (CIRIA 1984)

-As shown in the figure the bottom pressure of the wall is equal to the pressure on either side of the wall.
-Where the Uf value is given by the following equation
+As shown in the figure, the bottom pressure of the wall is equal to the pressure on either side of the wall.
+Where the following equation gives the Uf value

-The pressure acting on the wall has been shown in figure b. the largest water pressure is occurred at the water table level through the excavation and is given by:
+The pressure acting on the wall has been shown in Figure b. the largest water pressure occurred at the water table level through the excavation and is given by:

-On pore water pressures the effects of the conditions of the special drainage have been assessed by using seepage flow nets.
-The pore-water pressures are found to be varied greatly with the variations in the distances behind the wall and when the wall acts as a pure drain.
+Seepage flow nets have assessed the effects of the special drainage conditions on pore water pressures.
+The pore-water pressures vary greatly with the variations in the distances behind the wall and when the wall acts as a pure drain.

-However, the procedure shown in the figure is not sufficient for the accurate calculations of the pressures behind the wall.
-Thus for normal designing, the flowers which are simplified can be used and assessed (Richards and Elms, 1992).
+However, the procedure shown in the figure is insufficient for accurate calculations of the pressures behind the wall.
+Thus, for normal designing, simplified flowers can be used and assessed (Richards and Elms, 1992).

 Source: (CIRIA 1984)